khalidmammadov/khalidmammadov.github.io/arrow/delta_load.md

 In this respect, I would like to first show how we can load a Parquet files inside Delta table into the Arrow, then load as Delta.
 Loading Delta as Parquet would yield incorrect results as I will demonstrate shortly.

-_You can download source code here: https://github.com/khalidmammadov/python_code/blob/master/arrow_delta/Delta_to_Arrow.ipynb_
+_You can download source code here: [Delta to Arrow Jupiter Notebook source](https://github.com/khalidmammadov/python_code/blob/master/arrow_delta/Delta_to_Arrow.ipynb)_

 ### Environment set up